Practitioner Guide

 The annual compliance cycle

 Once you are authorised, the definitive regime becomes an annual rhythm.
 Four beats.
+The cycle for 2026 imports runs differently from the cycle for 2027 onwards because the Simplification Regulation deferred certificate sales and quarterly holding to 2027.

 Three.
 Surrender certificates to match the declared emissions.
-On or before the same 31 May deadline, the declarant surrenders certificates equal to the declared embedded emissions, adjusted for any carbon price already paid in the country of origin.
+On or before the same 30 September deadline, the declarant surrenders certificates equal to the declared embedded emissions, adjusted for any carbon price already paid in the country of origin.
 Surrendered certificates are cancelled.
 They cannot be recovered or reused.

 Four.
 Buy back surplus certificates if needed.
 If a declarant ends the year holding more certificates than they needed, Article 25 of the CBAM Regulation lets them sell back up to one-third of the certificates purchased during the prior year.
 The buyback happens at the current EU ETS price, not the price originally paid.
 So a declarant who overbought and then sees the EU ETS price fall will recover less than they paid.
 That price risk is the cost of flexibility.